leonidas-voda/Basic-TDD/README.md

 npm i -D @babel/plugin-transform-modules-commonjs
 ```

-#### 07 Write the stack constructor code that makes the first test pass
+#### 08 Write the stack constructor code that makes the first test pass

+#### 09 Add another expectation for an empty items object on new stack creation